pravinmishraaws/Kubernetes-For-DevOps-Engineers-with-projects/Section 04: Kubernetes Services/Guided Lab 08: Kubernetes Services (NodePort).md

   minikube service nginx-svc-nodeport --url
   ```

-  Minikube sets up routing to the NodePort and prints a usable URL.
+  This prints a usable URL that routes to the NodePort.

-* **kind / Docker Desktop**: Node IPs may be in an internal Docker network.
-Use either:
+* **kind / Docker Desktop**:

-  * Port-forward (not NodePort, but proves the app works):
+  * Often can’t reach node IPs directly from the host.
+Use the `tester` pod (above), or for local demos:

     ```bash
     kubectl port-forward svc/nginx-svc-nodeport 8080:80
     curl http://localhost:8080
     ```
-  * Or test from **inside** the cluster using the `tester` pod as shown.

-**Recap:** You’ve confirmed external (or internal) reachability at `<nodeIP>:30080`.
-NodePort acts as a simple, infrastructure-agnostic way to expose a Service beyond the cluster.
+    (Port-forward uses the Service but is not NodePort; helpful to validate the app.)

+**Let’s recap:** NodePort exposes your Service externally.
+Whether you hit it from your laptop depends on your environment’s networking, but it always works from inside the cluster.

 ---

-### 2.5 Quick selector drill (optional)

-Let’s briefly prove that the NodePort is just a door; without matching Pods, it has nowhere to send traffic.
+### 2.5 Prove the Selector Contract (Optional but Valuable)

-Break the selector:
+Break the selector so the Service has no backends.

 ```bash
 cp 01-nginx-svc-nodeport.yaml 02-nginx-svc-selector-broken.yaml